koptelevoon/Data-cleaning/README.md

 -----------------------------
 *Main business question: Where should we invest next: product expansion or channel expansion?*<br />

 This project analyzes retail revenue data from 2022–2024 to support strategic investment decisions.
-Using Power BI, I evaluate product category performance and sales channel dynamics (Online vs In-store) to identify where future growth opportunities lie and where investments should be optimized or prioritized.<br />
+Using Power BI, I evaluate product category performance and sales channel dynamics (Online vs In-store) to identify where future growth opportunities are found, and where investments should be optimized or prioritized.<br />

 ![Screenshot Dashboard](https://github.com/koptelevoon/Data-cleaning/blob/bb62cd1be1a0c791c2ee69e1006ee9a57e0a4da5/Screenshot%20dashboard.png)<br />